lupecs/lupecs/README.md

 Software Engineer
 -----------------

 Building useless apps.
-Currently debating whether I want a lame job that pays 80k+ or be broke and focus on building a startup.
+Currently debating whether I want a job that pays 80k+, be broke and focus on building a startup, or do both.

 * 🌍  I'm based in Los Angeles
 * 🖥️  See my portfolio at [MyPortfolio](http://www.lupecs.com)